GenerationZoomersBD/.github/profile/README.md

-# We are the voice of Generation Z in Bangladesh!
+# We are the voice of Generation Zoomers in Bangladesh!

 Technology, social impact, and making a difference in our community. 🌍🇧🇩